Sanctified Life

 Early Life

 Born in Roman Britain to a deacon father around 385 AD.
-Not particularly religious in his youth despite his family's Christian background.
+By his own admission in the Confessio, he was not devout in his youth despite his family's Christian background.

 Turning Point

-Captured by Irish pirates at age 16 and enslaved for six years tending sheep.
-During this harsh period, turned to deep prayer and experienced profound conversion.
+Captured by Irish pirates at age sixteen and enslaved for six years tending sheep.
+In that isolation he turned to intense prayer and underwent a thorough conversion, praying, by his own account, up to a hundred times a day.

 Legacy